aviselanj/reading-notes/code-201/class-01.md

 Google free images and a great number of websites containing images will be at your disposal.

 4. How do you create a String vs a Number in JavaScript?

-Anumber is literally a number, a string however has quotations around it.
+A string is anything surounded by quotatons.
+A number is just a number.

 5. What is a Variable and why are they important in JavaScript?

 A variable is a defined structure in JavaScript.